 The airport is located on a different island from the main city where most hotels are located and where tours depart.
 You will need to take a ferry or water taxi from the dock to get to Santa Cruz island.
 Ferries and taxis come frequently and take 15-20 minutes.

 Step 9.
 Getting to Puerto Ayora by bus or taxi

 If you are on a tour, you may have a van or taxi waiting for you at the dock on Santa Cruz island.
 The ride by private van or taxi takes about 45 minutes.
 Traveling independently?
 As of 2014, taxis charge $18 to Puerto Ayora.

 The other option is the municipal bus.
-The bus runs somewhat infrequently, take about 1:15 and charges $2 per person to Puerto Ayora.
+The bus runs somewhat infrequently, takes about 1:15 and charges $2 per person to Puerto Ayora.
 Once in Puerto Ayora, you can take a taxi (hail the white trucks on the street) for $1.

 Step 10.
 Relax!

 Once you are in Puerto Ayora, after a long day of travel, make sure to relax!
 My favorite way to unwind is watching the sea lions and marine iguanas basking in the sun at the Red Mangrove Aventura Lodge.
-Other times I like to get some icecream at Cafe Hernan by the dock and people-watch.
+Other times I like to get some ice cream at Cafe Hernan by the dock and people-watch.